superphy/spfy/docs/source/contributing.rst

 You'll probably also want to `install Miniconda`_ as we bundle most dependencies in Conda environments.

+Note that there is a `Debugging`_ section dedicated to tracking down the source of problems you may encounter.

 .. _`Install Docker Compose guide`: https://docs.docker.com/compose/install/
 .. _`install Miniconda`: https://conda.io/docs/install/quick.html